Best US banks for American expats living abroad

 Living abroad opens up exciting opportunities but can also come with unexpected challenges—especially when it comes to managing your finances.
-For American expats, finding a bank that meets your unique needs while staying compliant with U.S. regulations is key.
+For American expats, finding a bank that meets your unique needs while staying compliant with U.S. regulations is key to maintaining a US bank account.
+Maintaining US financial accounts is also crucial to ensure compliance with regulations and proper management of assets while living abroad.

 Often, expats face roadblocks like high ATM fees, account freezes, and limited access to international branches.
 Another big issue?
 Meeting the residential address requirements needed for banking and legal purposes.